tweag/funflow/funflow-examples/makefile-tool/README.md

 1. creates a workflow for that particular build, and,
-2. runs that workflow to either produce the desired executable or fail gently in doing so.
+2. runs that workflow to either produce the desired executable or fails gently in doing so.

 ## Specification